Thibi2000/st/README.md

 ## Manually added features
 The following things have been added manually, since I don't know how to make pathes( yet ).

-1. I added a "service" that runs as parent process so one can open several instances of st.
+1. I added a "service" that runs as parent process so one can open(Ctrl+Shift+N) several instances of st.

 Credits
 -------